What is Melanoma

 - If you have had skin cancer previously

 Recent studies have indicated a link between Melanoma and other conditions such as sarcoidosis and Crohn's disease (IBD).
 This means that those suffering from these conditions are more likely to develop Melanoma, making it essential to be aware of the signs and seek medical treatment as early as possible.

 These illnesses can have various symptoms, and the medication used to treat them can also cause additional side effects.

 It has been shown that being overweight or obese increases the risk of developing Melanoma in men.

 Other people at risk from Melanoma

 Studies have shown that particular ailments have links to melanoma development in terms of symptoms and medication side effects.

 Inflammatory Bowel Disease (IBD) and sarcoidosis are two such diseases.
-Persons suffering from these illnesses are more prone to acquiring melanoma as well, according to research.
+According to research, people suffering from these illnesses are more prone to acquiring melanoma as well.

-Overweight men also have a tendency to get melanoma, as a few more pieces of research discovered.
+Overweight men also tend to get melanoma, as a few more pieces of research discovered.